yassineAlouini/kaggle-tools/README.md

 conda install -c https://conda.binstar.org/menpo opencv3
 ```

+<h2>Roadmap</h2>

+I am planning to release an alpha version (v0.0.3) by the end of 2018.
+Check the ROADMAP.md file for more details.

 <h2>Contributing</h2>

 Feel free to send a link to tools that you use or make a pull request.